 In 1947, Skiing Hall of Fame member, Walt Schoenknecht, created Mohawk Mountain Ski Area amidst the rugged beauty of northwestern Connecticut.
-In 1948 Walt worked with several local engineers to develop the very first snowmaking system ever used at a resort, the basis for the technology used worldwide today.
-Mohawk Mountain has remained a family business and a favorite destination for the past 66 years.
-Mohawk Mountain Ski Area is a private corporation working in partnership with the Connecticut Department of Environmental Protection at Mohawk State Park.
-Mohawk State Forest has cross-country trails for snowshoeing and cross-country skiing at the top of the mountain but are not maintained or connected with the ski area.
+In 1948 Walt worked with several local engineers to develop the very first snowmaking system ever used at a resort, the basis for the technology used today, worldwide.
+Mohawk Mountain has remained a family business and a favorite destination for over 70 years.
+Mohawk Mountain Ski Area is a private corporation working in partnership with the Connecticut Department of Energy and Environmental Protection at Mohawk State Park.
+Mohawk State Forest has cross-country trails for snowshoeing and cross-country skiing at the top of the mountain but are not maintained by or connected with the ski area.
 Access to the state park is obtained off of Rt.
 4 in Cornwall.

 Elevation Summit : 1600 feet

 - Longest Trail : 1.25 miles (Deer Run)

 - (2 in the Hawk’s Nest, 1 on Lower Mohawk )

 - Acreage : 112 skiable acres on 350 scenic acres of state forest.

 - Snowmaking : 99% of all terrain.

 - Night Skiing Trails : 12 Trails